welbinator/roadmapwp/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Fix bug when creating new idea in admin

 = 1.2.2 =
 * Hide filters box on display ideas shortcode if there aren't any filters yet.

 = 1.2.1 =
 * Updated help page